gnames/papers/tdwg-2023/abstract.md

 # Preservation Strategies for Biodiversity Data

 We are witnessing a fast proliferation of biodiversity informatics projects.
-The data accumulated by them is also growing rapidly, often exponentially.
+The data accumulated by these initiatives often grows rapidly, even exponentially.
-Most of these projects start small and do not give much thought to the data architecture.
+Most of these projects start small and may not give much thought to the data architecture.
+Organizations may lack the necessary expertise and or money to strategically address the care and feeding of this expanding data pile.
+In other cases, individuals with the expertise to address these needs may be present but lack the power or status to take effective actions.
-However, over time, the data may increase in size to such an extent that handling and preserving it becomes an almost insurmountable problem.
+Over time, the data may increase in size to such an extent that handling and preserving it becomes an almost insurmountable problem.
-The most common challenges include migrating data from one data storage to another, organizing backups, providing fast disaster recovery, and preparing data to be accessible for posterity.
+The most common technical challenges include migrating data from one data storage to another, organizing backups, providing fast disaster recovery, and preparing data to be accessible for posterity.
+Some sociotechnical hurdles noted when trying to address data stewardship include funding, data leadership and vision (or lack of), and organizational structure and behavior.
-The biodiversity data collected today will be indispensable for future research, and it is our responsibility to preserve it for next generations.
+The biodiversity data collected today will be indispensable for future research, and it is our collective responsibility to preserve it for current and future generations.

-Some of the most common risk factors are the end of funding, retirement of a researcher, or the departure of a critical researcher or programmer.
+Some of the most common information loss risk factors are the end of funding, retirement of a researcher, or the departure of a critical researcher or programmer.
-Hardware dysfunction, hurricanes, tornadoes, and severe magnetic storms are risks that could destroy the data carefully collected by large groups of people.
+More risk factors, hardware disfunction, hurricanes, tornadoes, and severe magnetic storms, can destroy the data carefully collected by large groups of people.

 The nature of electronic publishing creates a "Bibliotheca Alexandrina effect" where a massive amount of data is used widely, but exists in only one location.
-The disappearance of the data in this location leads to a permanent data loss and is an estitential threat to the project.
+The disappearance of the data in this location leads to a permanent data loss and is an existential threat to the project.

 Biodiversity data becomes more valuable over time and should survive for several centuries.
-However, SSD and HDD storage solutions have an expiration date of only a few years.
+However, SSD (solid-state drive) and HDD (hard disk drive) storage solutions have an expiration date of only a few years.
 We propose the following solutions to provide data robustness and resilience:

+# Technical tactics

 1. Use time-based file storage.